oshahliver/picse/docs/interiors_docs.md

 ```

 Next you have to define the start end end points of the time evolution, the energy source term and the specifications for the evolver instance.
-Here we use a 2nd order Runge-Kutta scheme with a step size adaption parameter of 1/4 and an accuracy for the total energy of 0.001% to solve the energy balance equation.
+Here we use a 2nd order Runge-Kutta scheme with a step size adaption parameter of 1/4 and an accuracy for the total energy of 0.001% to solve the energy balance equation over a time span of 10 million years.

 ```python
 start_time = 0.